-Mr BASHAM:My question is to the Minister for Education.
-Can the minister inform the house about the progress towards meeting the government's commitments to address truancy?
+Dr HARVEY (Newland) (15:04): Thank you, Mr Speaker.
+My question is to the Minister for Education.
+Can the minister update the house on the progress of the year 1 phonics check?

 The Hon.
 J.A.W.
 GARDNER (Morialta—Minister for Education) (15:05): I am very pleased to do so.
 It's a question that is something that I think all members of the house will be very pleased to hear about because this is something that every member of this house can stand together in pride—that South Australia is leading the nation.
 I thank the shadow minister for education for the trial that was undertaken of the year 1 phonics check last year.
 The analysis that she commissioned of Flinders University, which was released after the election, showed that the trial went well.